Ritam333/E_COMMERCE_ANALYSIS_SQL/README.md

 ### 1️⃣ **Database Setup**
 -  Created the `AMAZON_db` database.
--  Designed and structured the necessary tables to reflect Zomato's operations.
+-  Designed and structured the necessary tables to reflect business operations.

 ### 2️⃣ **Data Import**
 -  Inserted comprehensive sample data into the tables for realistic analysis.